Scoliosis: Causes

 An estimated 65% of scoliosis cases are idiopathic (cause unknown), about 15% are congenital, and about 10% are secondary to a neuromuscular disease.

 About 38% of variance in scoliosis risk is due to genetic factors, and 62% is due to the environment.
-The genetics are likely complex, however, given the inconsistent inheritance and discordance among monozygotic twins.
+The genetics are likely complex, given the inconsistent inheritance and discordance among monozygotic twins.
 The specific genes that contribute to the development of scoliosis have not been conclusively identified.
 Several candidate gene studies have found associations between idiopathic scoliosis and genes mediating bone formation, bone metabolism, and connective tissue structure.
 Several genome-wide studies have identified several loci as significantly linked to idiopathic scoliosis.
 In 2006, idiopathic scoliosis was linked with three microsatellite polymorphisms in the MATN1 gene (encoding for matrilin 1, cartilage matrix protein).
 Fifty-three single nucleotide polymorphism markers in the DNA that are significantly associated with adolescent idiopathic scoliosis were identified through a genome-wide association study.
+Abnormalities in bone metabolism have also been investigated as potential contributing factors, with studies reporting lower bone mass in adolescents with idiopathic scoliosis compared to controls.

 Adolescent idiopathic scoliosis has no clear causal agent and is generally believed to be multifactorial, leading to "progressive functional limitations" for individuals.
 Research suggests that Posterior Spinal Fusion (PSF) can be used to correct the more severe deformities caused by adolescent idiopathic scoliosis.
 Such procedures can result in a return to physical activity in about 6 months, which is very promising, although minimal back pain is still to be expected in the most severe cases.
 The prevalence of scoliosis is 1–2% among adolescents, but the likelihood of progression among adolescents with a Cobb angle less than 20° is about 10–20%.

 Congenital scoliosis can be attributed to a malformation of the spine during weeks three to six in utero due to a failure of formation, a failure of segmentation, or a combination of stimuli.
 Incomplete and abnormal segmentation results in an abnormally shaped vertebra, at times fused to a normal vertebra or unilaterally fused vertebrae, leading to the abnormal lateral curvature of the spine.